dso-toolkit/dso-toolkit/README.md

 Like `fractal`, development of Leaflet plugins is package transcendent.
 Run the following command from root:

 ```
+yarn start:leaflet
-yarn leaflet
+yarn start:react-leaflet
 ```

-This will start Stencil (http://localhost:53333) and Storybook (http://localhost:56106) in **production** (no live reload / HMR) and the Leaflet plugins development environment on http://localhost:41234.
+This will start Stencil (http://localhost:53333) and Storybook (http://localhost:56106) in **production** (no live reload / HMR) and the Leaflet plugins development environment on http://localhost:41234 or the React Leaflet development environment on http://localhost:42345.

 ## Requirements
 Node 14.
 For development on the DSO Toolkit you also need Yarn.